How to Work Out a Hostile Environment

 Jason Haymore is the head of the Employment Law division of Pearson Butler.
 He graduated from Indiana University School of Law – Indianapolis in 2010.
 During law school, Jason clerked for the Equal Employment Opportunity Commission, the National Labor Relations Board, and Indiana’s largest employment law firm.
 After law school, Jason started a successful employment law practice which rapidly grew and has now become the foundation for the employment law division of Pearson Butler.

 Jason has a strong reputation for being well versed in employment law and for finding resolutions to complicated employment matters.
 He is a dedicated and compassionate advocate and was named as one of Utah’s Top 40 under 40 civil litigators by the National Trial Lawyers Association.
 He has also been given an award by the American Institute of Legal Counsel as one of the 10 best attorneys in Utah for client satisfaction in the area of labor and employment law.

 Contact an Employment Law Attorney

 We strive to protect our clients’ employment rights and offer free initial consultations.
 Don’t be a victim.
 Know your rights.
 Call our Utah employment law attorney team.
 We can let you know your rights.
 Call (800) 265-2314.
-We have offices in South Jordan, Bountiful, and Richfield, Utah.
+We have offices in South Jordan, Bountiful, and Lehi, Utah.